Piping/xGUI/README.md

 	makepkg -cf

-This will create a file that ends in .pkg.tar.xz (for example, dwm-distrotube-6.2-1-x86_64.pkg.tar.xz).
+This will create a file that ends in .pkg.tar.xz (for example, dwm-distrotube-git-6.2-1-x86_64.pkg.tar.xz).
 Then run:

 	sudo pacman -U *.pkg.tar.xz

-Alternately, you could also install dwm-distrotube from the AUR using an AUR helper such as yay:
+Alternately, you could also install dwm-distrotube-git from the AUR using an AUR helper such as yay:

-	yay -S dwm-distrotube
+	yay -S dwm-distrotube-git

-NOTE: Installing dwm-distrotube conflicts with the standard dwm package.
-If you already have dwm installed, you will be asked if you want to remove dwm and install dwm-distrotube instead.
+NOTE: Installing dwm-distrotube-git conflicts with the standard dwm package.
+If you already have dwm installed, you will be asked if you want to remove dwm and install dwm-distrotube-git instead.

-# Installing dwm-distrotube on other Linux distrtibutions
+# Installing dwm-distrotube on other Linux distributions

 Download the source code from this repository or use a git clone: